 - Stunning, village location with fabulous views

-- A short stroll to access fishing rights and to take up to 2 boats on Loch Shiel
+- A short stroll to access fishing rights on Loch Shiel

 - Spacious open-plan lounge-diner with feature, multi fuel stove